valory-xyz/autonolas-tokenomics/audits/internal/README.md

 ##### Treasury function depositServiceDonationsETH. detected with Scribble
 ```
 Detected problem and needs an explanation.
-As a result, there will be at least a desynchronization between the amount of eth on Treasury (this.balance) and 2 variables: ETHFromServices and ETHOwn.
+As a result, there will be at least a desynchronization between the amount of eth on Treasury (this.balance) and 2 variables: ETHFromServices and ETHOwned.
 if donationETH < msg.value then delta = msg.value - donationETH becomes irrelevant to anyone.
     ///if_succeeds {:msg "updated ETHFromServices"} ETHFromServices == old(ETHFromServices) + msg.value; !!! fails
     function depositServiceDonationsETH(uint256[] memory serviceIds, uint256[] memory amounts) external payable {